kubedb/cli/docs/elastic.md

 elasticsearch-db   2.3.1     Running   37m
 ```

-This database do not have any PersistentVolume behind StatefulSet.
+This database does not have any PersistentVolume behind StatefulSet pods.

-### Add storage support

-**W**e can create a Elastic database that will use PersistentVolumeClaim in StatefulSet.

-**T**o add PersistentVolume support, we need to add following StorageSpec in `spec`
+### Use PersistentVolume
+To use PersistentVolume, add the `spec.storage` section when creating Elastic object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1